-Stage 1 - Application Form
+Stage 1 - Online Application Form

-Your application form will be read through carefully by a member of the P16 leadership team.
+We ask all students to apply via Applica which can be found on our school website.
+The application form is released in October of each academic year.
+Your application will be read through carefully by a member of the P16 leadership team.
 Judging by the evidence on the form, if it is likely that you will meet the entry requirements you will receive a letter thanking you for your application and inviting you to interview.
 If evidence on the form suggests you are unlikely to meet the entry requirements, you will receive a letter thanking you for your application and suggesting an alternative more appropriate pathway.
-If there are any gaps on your form, it will be sent back to you for completion